 Apart from that, the back is polycarbonate plastic, it kind of reminds me of the Samsung Galaxy A31.
 So best way to use it, is to put a case on it that is supplied in the box.

-Let’s start with the display and the first thing is that this one is having that 6.5 inch screen and guys if you look at it, there is no notch or anything on this, because it’s a full view screen and they have put the front-facing camera in a pop-up mechanism.
+This Motorola smartphone has a 6.5 inch IPS LCD display and if you look at it, there is no notch or anything on this, because it’s a full view screen and they have put the front-facing camera in a pop-up mechanism.

 So you get that immersive experience.
 Some people don’t like those notches, so if you are that kind of a person, this smartphone is for you.

-The quality of the screen is actually HDR 10 certified and I would say the video watching experience on it is so good.
-It’s a good ideal great screen and there is no notch or anything like that on the Motorola One Fusion Plus.
+The quality of the screen is HDR10 certified and I would say the video watching experience on it is so good.
+It’s a good ideal screen.

-The next thing that I really like that if you look at at the interface on this smartphone, it is almost stock Android interface that we are having on Motorola One Fusion Plus, and again this is a very big thing guys in the mid-range market it is stock Android without any ads or without any bloatware and that is what I really loved on this.
+The next thing that I really like is the user interface on this smartphone, it is almost stock Android interface that we are having, and again this is a very big thing in the mid-range market.
+It is stock Android without any ads or bloatware, and that is what I really loved on this.

 You are simply not getting Stock Android Experience in the mid-range market.
 For example we have a lot of ads on other smartphones or a lot of bloatware and stuff like that.
 This is still that almost stock Android experience that you would expect.

-Regarding updates motorola has said that this device will be getting the Android 11 update, now it’s on Android 10.
+Regarding updates, Motorola has said that this device will be getting the Android 11 update, now it’s on Android 10.
 I don’t think that security updates will be getting monthly, but looks like we might get it every 3 or 4 months.
-So that is also something you got to know.
+So that is also something you should know.

-We have a dedicated button for the Google Assistant and one extra button and if you present it, the Google assistant will come up.
-But it is very strange that inside the UI they haven’t actually given us an option to customize this, I don’t use Google assistant that much, so if they would have given up to customize it that would have been great.
+We also have a dedicated button for the Google Assistant and one extra button.
+If you present it, the Google assistant will come up.
+But it is very strange that inside the UI they haven’t actually given us an option to customize this, I don’t use Google assistant that much, so if they would have given up to customize it, that would have been great.

 The Motorola One Fusion Plus is also very fast and the processor used in this is Snapdragon 730G which is again a blazing fast processor.
-I would say, in the mid-range market, as of now this is the most powerful processor that you can get and because of that again no lag or anything that have noticed on this.
+In the mid-range market, as of now, this is the most powerful processor that you can get and because of that, no lag or anything have noticed on this.

-Now moving to the gaming review of Motorola One Fusion Plus, as it’s having the Snapdragon 730G, the performance is very good.
-So again the 730G, as you know, this is the gaming centric chipset and again you can play most of the popular heavy games also without any issues on that one.
+Moving to the gaming performance of Motorola One Fusion Plus, because of Snapdragon 730G, the performance is very good.
+So again, the 730G, as you know, this is a gaming centric chipset and you can play most of the popular heavy games without any issues.

-Now if we talk about the call quality and network, I would say the network reception is above average.
-It doesn’t denotes proper bar but I would say it’s slightly over one bar compared to many of the other phones and that is what I noticed in terms of network reception.
+Calls: If we talk about the call quality and network, I would say the network reception is above average.
+It doesn’t denotes proper bar but I would say it’s slightly over one bar compared to many of the other phones.

-Another thing that I liked is that it does not have any notification light or anything like that physically.
-But it has motor display, when you pick up the phone your display gets on and you get little dots located at the bottom of time widget.
+WiFi: Another thing that I liked is that it does not have any notification light or anything like that physically.
+But it has motor display.
+When you pick up the phone your display gets on and you get little dots located at the bottom of time widget.
 When you press on those dots, that gives you an idea of what’s happening on your Motorola One Fusion Plus.

 Motorola One Fusion Plus Camera Review

-Moving to the front facing camera, it’s that pop-up camera that we are getting and as you can see, front facing camera performance is also very good.
-It’s a 16 MP but it actually does pixel binning.
+Moving to the front facing camera, it has that pop-up camera that we are getting and the front facing camera performance is also very good.
+It’s a 16 MP sensor but it actually does pixel binning.